A Canadian Corporation can be either:

-If you incorporate provincially, your corporation only has the right to carry on business in the province where your business is incorporated.
+If you incorporate provincially, your corporation can only carry on business in the province where your business is incorporated.

-You can always get an extra-provincial incorporation - incorporating your business in another province as your business expands.
+You can get an extra-provincial incorporation later by registering in another province as your business expands.

 As a Federal Corporation in Canada you are entitled to use your name in any province in Canada.
 You may still be required to meet individual provincial registration and taxation requirements.

 With a Federal Company, one of the directors must be a Canadian resident.